BishoyAbdelmalik/discordbot/README.rst

 Key Features
 -------------

-- Send memes
-- Send jokes
+- Send memes and jokes
 - Welcome people joinning the server
 - randomly respond to people
+- pin messages in a pins channel